nms-scribe/cosmopoeia/idea.md

 #### -1) Namebases

+TODO: I'm not going to load namers into the database.
+Instead, if you have a step that requires them, you can load them from files on disk.
+I'll include options to load multiple files so you can merge them.
+At best, I'll have some simple defaults.

 For this one, I think I'll start by just trying to port the name generator code into what I want.
 Hopefully I can just do something that will work.
 Then I'll fix it so the name_base data is stored in a table and the name files are imported from a command.

 The result will be a command: names-base, which adds names-base to a names-base table, under the specified name.
 The user will have to enter their own names here, I'm not providing them until I get some sort of permission from Azgaar.
 When you need name generators, you need to load the names_base table data and build name generators out of it.